“For God has not called us for the purpose of impurity, but in sanctification.”

 God’s Word is transformational ~

-But only at the pace and depth to which we expose ourselves to it!
+But only at the pace and depth at which we expose ourselves to it!

 When I was saved at age nineteen, my eternity was sealed.
 But, my spiritual growth journey was just beginning.
 Over the next twenty years, my walk with the Lord moved at a snail’s pace.
 But in 2004, that changed.
 Due to a crisis in my life, I developed a desperate need for a closer relationship with my savior and I began to study His Word in-depth.
 The more I studied the Bible, the more I understood God and His relationship with mankind.
 The deeper dug, the more I fell in love, and the more I fell in love, the deeper I wanted to go.

 It’s up to us to determine the pace of our spiritual journey.
-From my personal experience, I know that “life changes” when we listen to the guidance of the Holy Spirit and invest time in the study God’s Word.
+From my personal experience, I know that “life changes” when we listen to the guidance of the HOLY

 Join me today in being intentional about your spiritual growth: